tomas/needle/README.md

 Response pipeline
 -----------------

 Depending on the response's Content-Type, Needle will either attempt to parse JSON or XML streams, or, if a text response was received, will ensure that the final encoding you get is UTF-8.
-For XML decoding to work, though, you'll need to install the `xml2js` package as we don't enforce unneeded dependencies unless strictly needed.

 You can also request a gzip/deflated response, which, if sent by the server, will be processed before parsing or decoding is performed.